Libya's interim leader makes landmark Tripoli speech

 Abdel Jalil had been running the provisional administration from the eastern city of Benghazi, cradle of the revolt that overthrew Gaddafi in late August.

-NTC officials told Reuters they did not advertise the public appearance for fear pro-Gaddafi elements would try to disrupt it.
+NTC officials told Reuters they did not advertise the public appearance for fear pro-Gaddafi elements may attempt to disrupt it.

-The crowd cheered, waved the independence tricolour flag.
-Balloons, fireworks, music and the smell of popcorn gave the gathering a carnival atmosphere.

-"The most important thing was what he said about building a nation of laws, and his reassurances about extremism, from the left or the right, Islamists or secularists," Osama Gheriani, a 30-year-old dentist, told Reuters.
-"It's a moderate country.
-This was the most important point."

 Some of the hesitation in Abdel Jalil's arrival in Tripoli after the fall of Gaddafi seemed to stem from long-standing regional rivalries and from a sense that Tripoli -- run by rebel brigades that swept in from towns and provinces eager for a share of power -- may not be a safe place for every official.